nuraldin/dare-nodejs/README.md

 ## Observations

 - It could be used a better login implementation which I do not know of.
 - Also, error handling could be improved.
+For example, adding more try/catch blocks to better define and propagate errors.
 - More thorough coverage is needed.
 - More thorough linting is also needed.